coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 The main point of focus here is the `showWindow` method.
 This method tries to refresh the tokens as a check to see if an authenticated session is in place.
 If true, the tokens are successfully refreshed and the Vue application is loaded with access tokens to make authenticated API calls.
 If false, an error is thrown which is caught and reacted to by loading the Auth0 authentication page in order for the user to sign in.

-The `showWindow` is set as the handler for our ElectronJS application's `ready` event.
+The `showWindow` is set as the handler for your ElectronJS application's `ready` event.

 Now run the application using `npm run dev`.
 If you have done everything correctly you should see a screen similar to the one below: